uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 For example, if you already have an undergraduate degree you can do a postgraduate initial teacher training (ITT) course which leads to QTS.

-If you do not have a degree, you can do an undergraudate degree which leads to QTS.
+If you do not have a degree, you can do an undergraduate degree which leads to QTS.

 Different types of training have different eligibility criteria, funding options and qualifications.